tokensmith/otter/docs/Introduction.md

  - Must extend [DefaultUser](https://github.com/RootServices/otter/blob/development/otter/src/main/java/org/rootservices/otter/controller/entity/DefaultUser.java)

 #### Between
-A [Between](https://github.com/RootServices/otter/blob/development/otter/src/main/java/org/rootservices/otter/router/entity/between/Between.java) allows a rule to be executed before a request reaches a Resource or after a resource executes.
+A [Between](https://github.com/RootServices/otter/blob/development/otter/src/main/java/org/rootservices/otter/router/entity/between/Between.java) allows a rule to be executed before a request reaches a Resource or after a Resource executes.
 Also referred to as a before and a after.

 #### Target
 A [Target]() instructs otter which http methods to allow for a given resource and its regex url.